aru-py/programmer-colemak/README.md

 # Contributing

-See [Issues][gh-issues] to help out or to suggest ideas.
+We’re always looking for people to help improve the documentation or to add support for more languages!
+See [Issues][gh-issues] for more ways to help or to raise a suggestion or issue.
 If you’re  learning or using the layout, please share your experience with the community on [Github Discussions][gh-discussions-stories].

 [colemak]: https://colemak.com/